 There is a strong correlation between social interaction and well-being among older adults, with social isolation having significant adverse effects.
-Of all the changes involved with moving into long term care, sharing a home with other people does at least bring company and friendship at a time in life when loss of a loved one is common.
+Of all the changes involved with moving into Long-Term Care, sharing a home with other people does at least bring company and friendship at a time in life when the loss of a loved one is common.
 However, everyone deals with bereavement in different ways.
 Being able to identify the differences between depression and grief can help homes to offer the appropriate social support to residents.
 It's key to develop an awareness of when they should be encouraged to take part in social activities and celebrations and when they would prefer to spend quiet time alone.

 Celebrating a Shared Life

 In long-term care facilities, grief can have a profound presence, but acknowledging it more openly, addressing its consequences and talking about loved ones can bring solace.

 Many people like to continue to celebrate birthdays and other anniversaries that they used to share with their partner, and it can give great comfort to remember the past times experienced together.
 Social gatherings offer the opportunity to tell stories of their life together.
 In this way, sharing their happy holiday anecdotes can help keep the memory of a loved one alive.